-Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H Three lecture hours per week (combination of lectures and seminars).
-Category: A
+Prerequisites: KPE 100H/PHE 102H, KPE 200H/PHE 202H, KPE 290Y/PHE 203Y

+Three lecture hours per week

-♦ KPE 420H Adapted Physical Activity
+◆ KPE 420H Adapted Physical Activity

 This course will introduce students to the importance and effective ways of providing physical activity opportunities to individuals with a wide range of abilities.
 Attention will be paid to the physical, psychological and social supports that enable people with disabilities to adopt the active living lifestyle of greatest interest to them.
 The ability of physical activity professionals to include individuals with different abilities will be examined across a wide variety of physical activity settings (e.g., school physical education, community recreation, fitness training, coaching, etc.).
 Class activities will emphasize active discussion and student participation, and assignments will focus on the practical application of classroom information.